x00tex/hackTheBox/README.md

 </details>

-## issues

-- [ ] Grammatical/Spelling mistakes :sweat_smile:.

 ## Disclaimer

-These are not complete walkthrough type writeups, only the technique which i used to pwn the box not the complete path of pwning the box.
+* These are not complete walkthrough type writeups, only the technique which i used to pwn the box not the complete path of pwning the box.
+* Grammatical/Spelling mistakes.